chintanparikh/Shel/readme.md

 ##Creating a new translator
 A translator converts a post into HTML.
 All translators are stored in /translators and must implement the interface Translator (which just states that they must contain the public method translate).
 The structure of /translators is as follows:

 /translators

   /translatorname

     translatorname.php

   translator.php

 This is easiest seen by taking a look inside /translators at the default Markdown translator.

 ##To do list (feel free to contribute!):
-Exceptions + exception handling (currently no errors, etc are thrown) Add support for comments (possibly via disqus) Refactor the code (currently quite messy, it's a functioning first interation) Add support for components/addons - navigation will be moved into a component
+Exceptions + exception handling (currently no errors, etc are thrown)

+Add support for comments (possibly via disqus)

+Refactor the code (currently quite messy, it's a functioning first interation)

+Add support for components/addons - navigation will be moved into a component
-Shel is a super simple flat file blogging engine that's in the works.